Kentucky State Penitentiary: From 1988

-The prison is currently under the administration of veteran Warden Scott Jordan who was appointed in 2020 after serving as the Warden for four years at the Luther Luckett Correctional Complex in Lagrange Ky.
+The prison is currently under the administration of Warden Laura Plappert who was appointed in 2024 after serving as Deputy Warden at KSP and, prior to that, Deputy Warden at the Luther Luckett Correctional Complex in LaGrange.

 Distinctions

 Five distinct custody levels make up the KSP inmate population.
 Inmates wear a specific color uniform based on their custody level.
 Those levels and their respective uniform colors are: